Learn how the Bridge Program applies to NYCE PPO, Large Group, and ASO plan members in 2026.

 Each year, thousands of people in the United States die from the flu, and many more are hospitalized.
 The flu vaccine prevents millions of illnesses and flu-related visits to the doctor each year.
 Discuss preventive measures with patients and help prevent getting or spreading the flu.

-The flu vaccine is included as a survey question in the annual Consumer Assessment of Healthcare Providers and Systems (CAHPS) evaluation, which examines how satisfied members are with their health plans and prescription drug services, collecting responses from February through May each year.
-Member satisfaction is impacted by experiences and interactions they have with every part of their health plan, including you, the provider community.
-That’s why it’s so important for all of us to be focused on member satisfaction throughout the year.
+The flu vaccine is included as a survey question in the annual Consumer Assessment of Healthcare Providers and Systems (CAHPS) evaluation, which examines how satisfied members are with their health plans and prescription drug services.
+Responses are collected from February through May each year.

 Survey Question: “Have you had a flu shot since July 1, 2025?” is one of the questions on the annual CAHPS survey.